dirkagterhuis/dirkagterhuis.github.io/README.md

 - [ ] Use proper session management with e.g. Redis or node-cache to store active sessiens, get session id from server, not client.
 Pro: get session id in every express request, and more secure.
 Con: will have to use cookies?
   - [ ] https://www.section.io/engineering-education/session-management-in-nodejs-using-expressjs-and-express-session/
   - [ ] https://stackoverflow.com/questions/25532692/how-to-share-sessions-with-socket-io-1-x-and-express-4-x

+# Known issues
+- Sometimes, a given track of a playlist may be `null`.
+No idea why, but these are skipped.

 # How to